🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-You should spend about 20 minutes on this task.
-The chart below gives information on the percentage of British people giving money to charity by age range for the years 1990 and 2010.
-Summarize the information by selecting and reporting the main features, and make comparisons where relevant.
+Writing Task 1 You should spend about 20 minutes on this task.
+The chart below shows the percentage of a drug company's total sales, by region, from 2002 to 2006.Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+You should write at least 150 words.

 See All